 Funding Your Defined Benefit Supplement Account

-- Special limited-term payments or retirement incentives: Since July 1, 2002, for members under the CalSTRS 2% at 60 benefit structure, your contributions and 8 percent of your employers’ contributions on these payments are credited to your Defined Benefit Supplement account.
+- Special limited-term payments: Since July 1, 2002, for members under the CalSTRS 2% at 60 benefit structure, your contributions and 8 percent of your employers’ contributions on these payments are credited to your Defined Benefit Supplement account.

 You can build your Defined Benefit Supplement account by taking on extra-pay duties such as summer school or intersession, yearbook editor or band director.